tfcmahmoud/Authentication-System/README.md

-# 🌟 User Authentication and Account Management API 🚀
+# 🌟 User Authentication and Account Management System 🚀

-This documentation provides information about setting up and using the User Authentication and Account Management API, which allows users to sign up, log in, verify their email, reset their password, and manage their accounts.
+This documentation provides information about setting up and using the User Authentication and Account Management System, which allows users to sign up, log in, verify their email, reset their password, and manage their accounts.

 ## Setup Instructions